-MACHINE\SYSTEM\ControlSet001\services\TCPIP6\Parameters\Dhcpv6DUID address reservation.

-Primary DNS This field allows assigning a specific main DNS server to each DHCP client using address reservation.
+Reservation This field contains the name of the network object (host) that has a reserved IPv6 address.
+DHCP Unique Identifier (DUID) This field contains the host's unique ID.
+This ID allows the firewall to identify the client and reassign the reserved IP address to it.
+On a Windows client workstation, this DUID is entered in the following registry key: HKEY_LOCAL MACHINE\SYSTEM\ControlSet001\services\TCPIP6\Parameters\Dhcpv6DUID Primary DNS This field allows assigning a specific main DNS server to each DHCP client using address reservation.
 Select a host network object from the drop-down list.
 If no objects are selected, the value "default" will be displayed in this column.
 The host selected in the Primary DNS field in the Default settings section will then be used as the DNS server for the client.

-Secondary DNS This field allows assigning a specific secondary DNS server to each DHCP client using client.
+Secondary DNS This field allows assigning a specific secondary DNS server to each DHCP client using address reservation.

 Select a host network object from the drop-down list.
 If no objects are selected, the value "default" will be displayed in this column.
-The host selected in the Secondary DNS field in the Default settings section will then be used as the DNS server for the client for its DNS resolution.
+The host selected in the Secondary DNS field in the Default settings section will then be used as the DNS server for the client.

-Domain name This field allows indicating a specific domain name that will be used by the DHCP will then be used for the client.
+Domain name This field allows indicating a specific domain name that will be used by the DHCP client for its DNS resolution.

 If no name is specified, the value "Default domain" will be displayed in this column.
-The domain name indicated in the Domain name field in the Default settings section
+The domain name indicated in the Domain name field in the Default settings section will then be used for the client.